-03 Jul How to perform a multivariable analysis when you have too subjects
+03 Jul How to perform a multivariable analysis when you have too few observations

-It is sometimes surprising not to be able to carry out a multivariablee analysis because the number of subjects is too small while the file contains several hundred observations (patients, subjects).
+It is sometimes surprising not to be able to carry out a multivariable analysis because the number of subjects is too small while the file contains several hundred observations (patients, subjects).

 For linear regressions, i. e. multivariable analyses for which the outcome variable is numerical, it is necessary to have at least 10 observations per explanatory variable.